shanem/ml-system-design-pattern/QA-patterns/Online-ab-test-pattern/design_en.md

 ## Pros
-- You can verity the new model performance without affecting the production service.
+- You can verify the new model performance without affecting the production service.
 - It is possible to record multiple predictions.

 ## Cons